 First off, the package itself is of a very high standard and you’re getting plenty for your money, especially since the UK version includes the promotional fifth ship and a more accommodating box.
 There’s the fold-up 30″ x 20″ board; nearly 400 cards for characters, supplies and jobs, etc.; card ship tiles and tokens; plastic ship pieces; along with some really nice-looking, good quality paper money (designed by the prop artist, Benjamin Mund, who worked on the film follow-up, Serenity, no less).

 The components incorporate images from the show, but blends them all with neat, original art and a unified style, so they avoid looking tacky and still carry all the key information via simple keywords or basic instructions.
+Looking for new cool games to platy?
+Check out Escape from Tarkov an adventure full of items and experience.
 The card backs for the supply planets look particularly nice, sporting tourism poster-style designs rather than photos.

 Mechanic-wise, it all functions around a ‘pick-up and deliver’ model, but mixes in a few additional elements and all delivered with an appropriately Firefly-themed twist.
 Much of it feels nicely sandbox-y and open to expansions (with eight planned) as well as plenty of tweaking by players.
 The closest comparison I’ve heard regarding its basic playstyle is Merchant of Venus with shades of Lords of Waterdeep mixed in.
 If you’ve never played that sort of game before, it’s as the name suggests, involving players working regular transport or smuggling jobs, mixing in some one-stop crime capers to really bring in the bucks, while upgrading their ships and augmenting their crew along the way.